blendereru/email-identity/README.md

         });
 ```

-* DefaultAuthenticateScheme: the scheme that is used when no parameter in `AuthenticateAsync()` method is specified. `AuthenticateAsync()`
+* `DefaultAuthenticateScheme`: the scheme that is used when no parameter in `AuthenticateAsync()` method is specified. `AuthenticateAsync()`
 is a method that reads and validates the user's identity.
-* DefaultChallengeScheme: the scheme that is used when no parameter in `ChallengeAsync()` is specified.
+* `DefaultChallengeScheme`: the scheme that is used when no parameter in `ChallengeAsync()` is specified.
 ChallengeAsync() is a method
 that prompts the user to authenticate, and for the case if the user is not, redirects him to a login page or starts an external **OAuth** flow.
-* DefaultSignInScheme: the scheme that is used to sign in user, the process to determine how the user's identity is persisted.
+* `DefaultSignInScheme`: the scheme that is used to sign in user, the process to determine how the user's identity is persisted.

 the separate cookies specified through `.AddCookie()` serve different purposes too.
 1) `.AddCookie(IdentityConstants.ApplicationScheme, o => ...)`: used to persist the user's identity after login.